Home » Blog » 15 Things to Declutter (That Aren’t Things)

 • I’m still working on A LOT of the things on this list, and to be honest—I’m writing this for myself as much as my readers.
 Life is a work in progress!

-• Not everything on this list makes sense for everyone.
+• Not everything on this list will make sense for everyone.
 Please don’t view this as an authoritative “master list” (or my attempt to write one).
 Instead, my intention is to inspire you to think outside the box with your minimalist lifestyle and to consider other aspects of your life that may require a bit of decluttering.

 On that note, I’m sure there are a ton of things I’ve left off this list, so if you have any ideas you’d like to share please feel free to add them in the comments!